-The Cattle Feed Expenses Programme (2005) was implemented by The Dream Welfare Society to support small and marginal farmers struggling with rising cattle feed costs, drought conditions, and limited purchasing capacity.
+The Cattle Feed Programme was implemented by The Dream Welfare Society to support small and marginal farmers struggling with rising cattle feed costs, drought conditions, and limited purchasing capacity.
 Livestock formed a critical pillar of rural livelihoods, yet undernourished cattle resulted in low milk productivity and unstable incomes.
-With a total investment of ₹68,928, the programme supported 300 farmers, directly benefiting 1,479 individuals and indirectly impacting 5,916 people across farming households and communities.
-Delivered at an average cost of ₹230 per beneficiary, the programme significantly improved cattle health, increased milk productivity, stabilized farmer incomes, and demonstrated a strong multiplier effect in rural areas.
+The programme supported farmers, directly benefiting individuals and indirectly impacting people across farming households and communities.
+The programme significantly improved cattle health, increased milk productivity, stabilized farmer incomes, and demonstrated a strong multiplier effect in rural areas.

 | Parameter | Details |